 A radical idea would be to take a look at poorly treated properties, especially those with historic value, and consider takings and conversion to city-owned affordable units, or, depending on the costs involved, partnering with e.g. Just-a-Start, or even a private developer, to convert and produce housing with a high ratio of affordable units.
 Maybe that’s not realistic, or a solution to the problems of displacement in the current market, but I think it’s worth exploring.
-It’s a shame to see so much of our historic envelope fall into dilapidation (or remain entombed in asbestos or vinyl)—similarly, it’s a shame to see so much unused space vis a vis our city’s many surface parking lots and poorly-planned large sites—while demand for housing overall, and particularly affordable housing, is so massive.
+It’s a shame to see so much of our historic envelope fall into dilapidation (and remain entombed in asbestos or vinyl)—similarly, it’s a shame to see so much unused space vis a vis our city’s many surface parking lots and poorly-planned large sites—while demand for housing overall, and particularly affordable housing, is so massive.
 We must be progressive and active in building coalitions to deliver results.
 We must also be comprehensive, and plan, beyond being reactive to a crisis.

 Will raising the linkage fee drive away development, leaving less overall for affordable housing?

 Maybe.
 However, there are a few thing to consider: